mstachyra23/ASDAI-log-parser/README.md

 # ASDAI Log Parser
 Executable script returns formatted csv with values by topic.

-Takes in path to folder with log(s).
-GUI enables selecting which log(s) to select from folder and which topics to grep for.
+Executable opens your file directory so you can select the folder with log files.
+It then opens a GUI where you can select which specific log files to parse and which topics to parse with.

 ## Set up
 - Clone the repository with `git clone git@github.com:mstachyra23/ASDAI-log-parser.git`
-- Change into the project directory /ASDAI-log-parser.
+- Change into the project directory `/ASDAI-log-parser`.
-- `pipenv shell`  # pipenv is used to generate the python virtual environment
+- `pipenv shell` NOTE  pipenv is used to generate the python virtual environment
-- `pipenv install`  # this installs project dependencies
+- `pipenv install`  NOTE  this installs project dependencies

 ## Usage
-- `pipenv shell` # enters the virtual environment to gain access to used libraries
+- `pipenv shell` NOTE  enters the virtual environment to gain access to used libraries
-- Run `./main` in your terminal or, alternatively, double-click the executable called "main" in /dist.
+- Run `./main` in your terminal or, alternatively, double-click the executable called "main" in `/ASDAI-log-parser/src/dist`.
 - Select the folder with the log files.
 - Select which log files to use and which topics to filter by.